quiquee/obc-docs/protocol-spec.md

 }
 ```

 #### INVOKE_CHAINCODE
-Chaincode may call another chaincode in the same transaction context by sending a `INVOKE_CHAINCODE` message to the validating peer with the `payload` containing a `ChaincodeSpec` object.
+Chaincode may call another chaincode in the same transaction context by sending an `INVOKE_CHAINCODE` message to the validating peer with the `payload` containing a `ChaincodeSpec` object.

 #### QUERY_CHAINCODE
 Chaincode may query another chaincode in the same transaction context by sending a `QUERY_CHAINCODE` message with the `payload` containing a `ChaincodeSpec` object.